TusharSheth/easy-promise-all/Readme.md

 # easy-promise-all
 This is a easy implementation of object Promises.
-With **easy-promise-all** we can use key-value pair to get result returned by promise.
+With **easy-promise-all** we can use key-value pair to get result returned by Promise.all().
 **easy-promise-all** uses vanilla java script.

 **Installation**